 :: Baggies – We always keep quart and gallon size bags in the front of our suitcases.
 They’re great for multiple uses.

 :: Ice cube trays – If you’ve ever traveled to Europe, you’ll know ice really isn’t a big thing.
 Even if you’re out to eat, you may only get a cube or two in your drink.
 Generally, apartments won’t have ice makers or trays either.
+You can also pick up some at the Dollar Store and leave them in the airbnb or wherever you stay.

 Any other ideas on what to pack for Europe?